 It’s all very well that GP leaders are calling for extended funding of the successful practice pharmacist scheme.
 But it would be nice to see them give the same support to pharmacists in the community, says The Pharmacist’s editor Beth Kennedy

 So it’s official.
-GPs have declared the GP Forward View’s practice pharmacist scheme a resounding success, with the majority of practices involved saying they will continue to employ their pharmacist after the three-year scheme ends.
-That’s not all; the Royal College of General Practitioners (RCGP) has also called for the funding of it to be extended.
+GPs have declared the GP Forward View’s practice pharmacist scheme a resounding success, with the majority of practices involved saying they will continue to employ their pharmacist after the three-year scheme ends and the Royal College of General Practitioners (RCGP) calling for the funding of it to be extended.

 Even The Pharmacist’s curmudgeonly GP blogger Dr Livingstone has been impressed with how practice pharmacists have fared, despite admitting to being ‘far from convinced’ about the idea when the scheme was first introduced.

 And that’s great, really it is.
 After all, close working between GP and pharmacists can only be a good thing for patients and continuity of care.